Breaking down barriers on a cargo bike: Meet Stephen Roe and family

-Ask people why they either don’t or can’t cycle and the challenge of dropping children off at school, doing the weekly food shop or transporting bulky items will most likely crop up in conversation.
+Ask people why they either don’t, or can’t cycle, and the challenge of dropping children off at school, doing the weekly food shop or transporting bulky items will feature heavily.

-But it needn’t be this way.
-More and more people are turning to cargo bikes to plug the gap in their transport needs, including Stephen Roe and his wife Kim, who live in Hunslet, Leeds, with their three daughters – Islie, aged seven, Edie, aged three, and eight-month-old Remy.
+But transporting shopping or your precious offspring as cargo doesn't need to be this way.
+More and more people are turning to cargo bikes to plug the gap in their transport needs, including Stephen Roe and his family, who live in Hunslet, Leeds.
 We caught up with Stephen to find out more.

 A leap of faith

 We bought our cargo bike second-hand from e-Bay for £300 around this time last year.